What Do I Do When My Tax Return Is Audited?

 Consider representation when the IRS comes calling

 Each April, Illinois residents file their tax returns, most hoping for a big refund.
-For a select few, however, the response from the IRS is not a check but a notice of an audit.
+For a select few, however, the response from the Internal Revenue Service (IRS) is not a check but a notice of a tax audit.
 Although the word “audit” conjures up horror stories of federal agents busting down your door, the actual process is far more civil—and potentially beneficial—than you may think.

 “Whenever someone gets that letter from the IRS, it feels like a personal attack, so you have to walk back from that,” says Michael T. Mazzone, a tax attorney with Pioneer Wealth Partners in Chicago.
 “I’m not necessarily saying that feeling is wrong, but ultimately you have to look at it from a cost perspective.
 How much money and time will this cost you?”